PayPal Holdings Inc (PYPL)'s Winning Formula: Financial Metrics

 PayPal Holdings Inc (PYPL, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $62.87, PayPal Holdings Inc has witnessed a daily loss of 2.13%, marked against a three-month change of 0.33%.
+With shares currently priced at $67.29, PayPal Holdings Inc has witnessed a daily gain of 1.95%, marked against a three-month change of 8.61%.
 A thorough analysis, underlined by the GF Score, suggests that PayPal Holdings Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?